 -

-In the list on the left, select a publisher or app to see their assigned placements.
+In the list on left-side panel, select a publisher or app to see their assigned placements.

 -